w3c/wot-testing/events/2022.09.Online/README.md

 files.
 In general, the "Status" entry for each assertion should be one of the following values:
 * "null" (no information, the default),
 * "pass" (assertion is satisfied),
-* "not-impl" (feature associated with the assertion is not implemented, only for optional features) and
+* "not-impl" (feature associated with the assertion is not implemented; only used for unimplemented optional features) and
-* "fail" (assertion fails, i.e. a mandatory feature is not implemented, or a feature is implemented in a way that contradicts the assertion).
+* "fail" (assertion is demonstrably false for the implementation, i.e. a mandatory feature is not implemented, or a feature is implemented in a way that contradicts the assertion).

 ## Goals and Priorities
 * Complete Implementation Reports for TD 1.1, Discovery, and Architecture 1.1